Early evolution constrained by high-$p_T$ QGP tomography

-To evaluate the high-$\pT$ parton energy loss, we use our recently developed DREENA-A framework~\footnote{Details of DREENA-A will be described in a separate publication.} based on our dynamical energy loss formalism, embedded within the hydrodynamical model outlined above.
-The dynamical energy loss formalism~\cite{MD_Dyn,MD_Coll} has several unique features not included in other approaches: {\it i)} QCD medium of {\it finite} size and temperature consisting of dynamical (i.e.\ moving) partons; this in distinction to medium models with widely used static approximation and/or vacuum like propagators~\cite{BDMPS,ASW,GLV,HT}. {\it ii)} Calculations based on generalized Hard-Thermal-Loop approach~\cite{Kapusta}, with naturally regulated infrared divergences~\cite{MD_Dyn,MD_Coll,DG_TM}. {\it iii)} Calculations of both radiative~\cite{MD_Dyn} and collisional~\cite{MD_Coll} energy loss in the same theoretical framework. {\it iv)} Generalization towards running coupling~\cite{MD_PLB}, finite magnetic mass~\cite{MD_MagnMass}, abolishment of widely used soft-gluon approximation~\cite{BDD_sga}.
-All of these effects are necessary for accurate predictions~\cite{Blagojevic_JPG}, but utilizing evolving temperature profiles obtained from numerical calculations is highly non-trivial within this complex energy loss framework.
-This framework has been implemented within DREENA-A, which can take any, arbitrary, temperature profile as input (consequently "A" stands for {\it Adaptive}).
-Since our framework is applicable for both light and heavy flavors, we evaluate high-$\pT$ $\RAA$ and $v_2$ not only of charged hadrons, but of D and B mesons as well.
+The dynamical energy loss formalism~\cite{MD_Dyn,MD_Coll} has several unique features: {\it i)} QCD medium of {\it finite} size and temperature consisting of dynamical (i.e.\ moving) partons; this in distinction to medium models with widely used static approximation and/or vacuum like propagators~\cite{BDMPS,ASW,GLV,HT}. {\it ii)} Calculations based on generalized Hard-Thermal-Loop approach~\cite{Kapusta}, with naturally regulated infrared divergences~\cite{MD_Dyn,MD_Coll,DG_TM}. {\it iii)} Calculations of both radiative~\cite{MD_Dyn} and collisional~\cite{MD_Coll} energy loss in the same theoretical framework. {\it iv)} Generalization towards running coupling~\cite{MD_PLB}, finite magnetic mass~\cite{MD_MagnMass}.
+We also recently advanced the formalism towards relaxing the widely used soft-gluon approximation~\cite{sga}.
+All of these features are necessary for accurate predictions~\cite{Blagojevic_JPG}, but utilizing evolving temperature profiles is highly non-trivial within this complex energy loss framework.

-We use the same parameter set to generate high-$p_\perp$ predictions as in our earlier studies using the DREENA-C~\cite{DREENAc} and DREENA-B~\cite{DREENAb} frameworks.
-The resulting DREENA-A predictions for charged hadron $R_{AA}$ in four different centrality classes, and for $\tau_0$ in the range of 0.2--1.2~fm, are shown in the upper panel of Fig.~\ref{fig2}, and compared with experimental data.
-In the lower panel of Fig.~\ref{fig2}, we show similar comparison of predicted high-$\pT$ $v_2$ to data.
-In distinction to the low-$\pT$ distributions, we see that high-$\pT$ predictions can be resolved against experimental data, and that the later thermalization is clearly preferred by both $R_{AA}$ and $v_2$.
-This resolution is particularly clear for $v_2$ predictions, which approach the high-$p_\perp$ tail of the data, as $\tau_0$ is increased.
-One can also observe that this resolution (i.e.\ difference between the adjacent predicted curves) increases for higher centralities, which we will analyse below.
+We use the same parameter set to generate high-$p_\perp$ predictions as in our earlier studies within DREENA-C~\cite{DREENAc} and DREENA-B~\cite{DREENAb} frameworks.
+In particular, we use $\Lambda_{QCD}=0.2$~GeV and effective light quark flavors $n_f{\,=\,}3$.
+For light quark mass, we assume to be dominated by the thermal mass $M{\,=\,}\mu_E/\sqrt{6}$, and for the gluon mass, we take $m_g=\mu_E/\sqrt{2}$~\cite{DG_TM}.
+The temperature-dependent Debye mass $\mu_E$ is obtained by applying procedure from~\cite{Peshier}, which leads to results compatible with the lattice QCD~\cite{LatticeMass}.
+The charm (bottom) mass is $M{\,=\,}1.2$\,GeV ($M{\,=\,}4.75$\,GeV).
+Magnetic to electric mass ratio is $0.4 < \mu_M/\mu_E < 0.6$~\cite{Maezawa,Nakamura,Hart,Bak}, but for simplicity $\mu_M/\mu_E = 0.5$, leading to the uncertainty of up to $10\%$ for both $R_{AA}$ and $v_2$ results.